Bar Rouge Shanghai, VOL Group China | Creative & Art Direction

 The gradients of Shanghai Pudong skyline view by night from the Bar Rouge terrace – Digital illustration by Francois Soulignac, Bar Rouge Shanghai, VOL Group China, 2015

-The gradients of Pudong” is a design series developed in 2015.
-Inspired by the colorful and kitschy Pudong Skyline light system (just in front of the Bar Rouge’s terrace), these digital abstractions became new Brand’s DNA elements dedicated to the corporate communication branding.
-Influenced by the video art of Jeremy Blake used by, inter alia, Paul Thomas Anderson in the movie picture named Punch-Drunk Love.
+The gradients of Pudong” is a design series created in 2015.
+Inspired by the vibrant and kitschy Pudong Skyline light system (visible from Bar Rouge’s terrace), these digital abstractions have become key elements in the brand’s DNA, shaping its corporate communication and branding.
+The series draws influence from the video art of Jeremy Blake, notably featured in the film Punch-Drunk Love, directed by Paul Thomas Anderson.

 Bar Rouge Shanghai, François Soulignac, Creative & Art Direction for VOL Group China